 Truma Water Heater Problems

 I first noticed the problem when the carpet near the boiler door seemed to be wet.
 On taking a closer look I noticed that water was dripping from the hot water outlet connection.
+The small plastic part is I believe referred to as a pressure relief value.
 A call to Truma UK revealed that the part had changed in the late 90’s and I would need to give them the boiler serial number.
 Naturally, mine was the older boiler and the part number I needed was 34000-55600 which had been phased out.
 The newer part number for the newer boiler was 34150-01.

 I asked Truma what I was supposed to do as it seemed totally unfair to have to buy a new boiler costing hundreds of pounds just because a small piece of plastic had failed!
 The advice given was pathetic, apparently I should visit a plumbers merchants and get them to try and make something up.
 Shocked at the poor customer service offered by Truma UK I decided to email Truma Germany but their reply, whilst apologetic was equally unhelpful.